Chicago Anencephaly Claim Lawyers

 Contact Our Chicago Anencephaly Attorneys Today

-When anencephaly or other birth defects are discovered, parents are forced to come to term with incredibly hard decisions.
+When anencephaly or other birth defects are discovered, parents are forced to confront incredibly difficult decisions.
 Since 1990, the Chicago birth injury lawyers at Sexner Injury Lawyers LLC have been assisting families during these difficult times.
-We can investigate your circumstances at no charge to you and help you determine whether medical malpractice contributed to your child’s injury in any way.
-Call us free of charge now at (312) 243-9922 to see how we can be of help.
+We can investigate your circumstances at no charge and help you determine whether medical malpractice contributed to your child's injury in any way.
+Call us free of charge now at (312) 243-9922 to see how we can help.